davidgf/design-patterns-in-ruby/adapter.md

 # Adapter Pattern

 ## Problem
-We want an object talk to another but their interfaces don't match.
+We want an object talk to some other object but their interfaces don't match.

 ## Solution
 We simply wrap the **adaptee** with our new **adapter** class.
 This class implements an interface that the invoker understands, although all the work is performed by the adapted object.

 ## Example
-Let's think of a class that encrypts a file, which takes two open files, one for reading and another one for writing:
+Let's think of a class that takes two open files (a reader and a writer) and encrypts a file.

 ```ruby
 class Encrypter